When hazelnut meets chocolate and pumpkin, delicious things happen. Introducing Chocolate Hazelnut Stuffed Pumpkin Muffins!

 These gluten-free and vegan pumpkin muffins are spiced with cinnamon, ginger, and nutmeg, and have a surprise inside: a melty chocolate hazelnut butter heart!

 The chocolate hazelnut filling consists of just two ingredients: hazelnut butter and melted dark chocolate.
 The result is a smooth, nutty, and creamy homemade “Nutella”.

-For the muffins batter, we start with a mix of gluten-free flours: almond flour, oat flour, and rice flour.
+For the muffin batter, we start with a mix of gluten-free flours like almond flour, oat flour, and rice flour.
 Then we have coconut sugar to sweeten, a lot of pumpkin purée that brings moisture and flavor, and spices.

 Note about pumpkin purée: if using pumpkin purée from a can, use the recommended amount of almond milk.
 However, if using homemade pumpkin purée, divide the almond milk by about half as homemade purée tends to be moister.
 The batter should be thick but pourable, so feel free to adjust the amount of liquid.

 To prepare the muffins, pour about 2 tablespoons of the batter into each muffin liner.
 Next, top with a teaspoon of chilled chocolate hazelnut filling, and finally, cover with more pumpkin batter to hide the filling completely.
 Hey, we want to keep the surprise!

 For decoration and extra Fall vibes, feel free to drizzle with vanilla glaze!

 These pumpkin muffins are moist, tender, and perfectly sweet.
 The chocolate hazelnut heart (aka Nutella) takes them to another level!

 Let me know in the comments if you try this recipe!